xreedev/SCP-API/README.md

 # SCP API

-This is a simple Flask API that serves data from a text file (`test.txt`) as JSON.
+This is a simple Flask API that serves data from a text file (`test.txt`) as JSON.This was built as a simple project to better understand APIs

 ## Installation